albizzy/responsive_design_flutter/README.md

-# responsive_design_flutter
+# Responsive dashboard

-A quick responsive boilerplate for flutter
+A quick responsive dashboard boilerplate for flutter

 ## Details